Valentyk/My-bachelor-thesis/README.md

 The function shown is the function of $\zeta$ where $\zeta$ is one of the hyperspehrical coordinates ($\phi$, $\theta$, $\zeta$).

 The plot in the picture carries some kind of visible numerical artifacts, especially in the yellow parts of the plot.
-If I have enough time for my thesis I will try to get rif of them.
+If I have enough time for my thesis I will try to get rid of them.